Personal Injury Lawyer

 Are personal injury lawyers compensated with salary only, or is some of the compensation contingent on damages awarded in their cases?

-Asked by BillySTL over 12 years ago
+Asked by BillySTL almost 13 years ago

 All personal injury attorneys work on a contingency fee.
 The client does not have to pay us for our services unless we are successful for them.
 Most personal injury attorneys' fees are 33% plus our costs and disbursements that we pay up-front.
 Medical malpractice is a little different as they work on a sliding scale based on the amount of the settlement or verdict.
 One thing clients need to look out for are personal injury attorneys who take their 33% before being reimbursed for their costs and disbursements.
 Attorneys are supposed to be reimbursed for their fees and disbursements and then get their 33%.
 Depending on the amount of the disbursements on the case, that could turn out to be a significant amount of money.